open2c/polychrom/docs/index.rst

 Structure
 ---------

 Polychrom is an API, and each simulation has to be set up as a Python script.
-Simulations are done using a :ref:`polychrom-simulation` submodule (:class:`polychrom.simulation.simulation`)
+Simulations are done using a "simulation" module :py:mod:`polychrom.simulation`.
+Forces that define the simulation are found in :py:mod:`polychrom.forces` and :py:mod:`polychrom.forcekits` modules.
+Contactmaps from simulated conformations can be generated using :py:mod:`polychrom.contactmaps` module.
+Loading and saving individual conformations can be done using :py:mod:`polychrom.polymerutils`, while loading/saving whole trajetories is done using :py:mod:`polychrom.hdf5_format`.
+P(s), R(s), Rg(s) curves and other analyses can be done using :py:mod:`polychrom.polymer_analyses`.